droccom/kube-examples/staging/kos/cmd/attachment-tput-driver/README.md

 delete operations on NetworkAttachments: `successful_creates`, `failed_creates`, `successful_deletes`, and `failed_deletes`.

-At any gien moment, the number of existing NetworkAttachment objects is somewhere between `successful_creates - (successful_deletes + failed_deletes)` and `successful_creates + failed_creates -
+At any given moment, the number of existing NetworkAttachment objects is somewhere between `successful_creates - (successful_deletes + failed_deletes)` and `successful_creates + failed_creates -
 successful_deletes` (since the effect of a failed operation is not